Duo FAQs

 General Information

-Duo is a form of multifactor authentication that uses a mobile device, phone, passcode or token to verify that the person logging into your account is actually you.
+Duo is a form of multifactor authentication that uses a mobile device, phone, passcode or Yubikey to verify that the person logging into your account is actually you.
 Duo adds a second layer of defense against unauthorized logins to your CampusID account.
 Duo protects access to your campus accounts, even if your CampusID password is guessed or stolen.

 Duo complies with USG information security policy, and increases the security of university systems and resources, protecting important sensitive and confidential information and helping prevent identity theft and other cyber crimes.

 Duo multifactor authentication protects login to the PantherMail and Office 365 Faculty/Staff email systems and all applications that use CampusID single sign-on such as PAWS, iCollege, OneUSGConnect and many others.